-The CMS detector (Fig. 4.1) has the classical layered structure of central detectors in high energy physics: an inner tracker, an electromagnetic (EM) calorimeter, a hadronic (HAD) calorimeter and a muon system (from the interaction point to the outermost layer).
+The CMS detector (FIG. 4.1) has the classical layered structure of central detectors in high energy physics: an inner tracker, an electromagnetic (EM) calorimeter, a hadronic (HAD) calorimeter and a muon system (from the interaction point to the outermost layer).
 All are embedded in an 4 T magnetic field.

 The detector components obey two types of geometries: CMS volume is made of coaxial barrels closed by one vertical endcap on each side.
 The difference between the barrel region and the endcaps is not only geometric.
 The orientation and intensity variations of the magnetic field in the endcap disks are different than in the barrel region, as the endcaps close the field lines.
 These lines are parallel to the beam axis in the barrel; they are vertical in the endcap disks and converge towards the disk centre, making a non-uniform field within endcap detectors.
 This implies a set of different technologies for a same subdetector depending on its location in the detector volume.
-Subsequently, the detection features (sensitivity, noise, resolution measurement) of each subdetectors will vary from the barrel to the endcaps.
-The central detector as a whole is a 21.6 m long cylinder, of radius 7.3 m and weighs 12,500 tons (Fig. 4.1).
+Subsequently, the detectors will vary from the barrel to the endcaps.
+The central detector as a whole is a 21.6 m long cylinder, of radius 7.3 m and weighs 12, 500 tons (FIG. 4.1).